This post may include affiliate links. Thank you for your support.

 2. Meanwhile, Make the Chunky Apple Sauce: Melt the butter in a medium saucepan and then add the leeks, salt, and pepper.
 Sauté until the onions are soft, stirring occasionally.
 Next, add the apples, raisins, apple cider, ginger, mustard, cinnamon, maple syrup, and bourbon to the sauce.
 Bring contents to a boil and then immediately reduce the heat to low.

-5. Rest Pork: Transfer pork to a clean work surface, tent lightly with aluminum foil and let rest 10 minutes before slicing.
+6. Rest Pork: Transfer pork to a clean work surface, tent lightly with aluminum foil and let rest 10 minutes.

-• Rub.
-If you have the time, I highly recommend wrapping the tenderloin tightly with plastic wrap and refrigerating it for at least 4 hours, but preferably overnight.
-This extra time allows the flavors of the rub to sink into the meat and also helps tenderize the pork so that you get the juiciest slices of meat!
+• Let Pork Marinate in Rub.
+If you have the time, I highly recommend letting the rubbed pork marinate in the refrigerator for at least 4 hours, but preferably overnight.
+This extra time allows the flavors of the rub to sink into the meat and also helps tenderize the meat so that you get the juiciest slices of pork!

-• Make ahead.
+• Make Ahead Option.
 The dry rub and the compote can be made ahead of time to reduce the preparation time in this recipe.

 FAQs: frequently asked questions